By using this site, you agree to the Privacy Policy and Terms of Use.

 The regulatory landscape for Alzheimer’s treatments has become increasingly fragmented, with different agencies reaching opposing conclusions about the same therapeutic interventions.
 According to Siva’s analysis in The Lancet, this divergence reflects fundamental disagreements about what constitutes meaningful clinical benefit in neurodegenerative diseases.

-The US Food and Drug Administration has taken a more permissive approach, approving treatments under accelerated pathways based on biomarker changes rather than definitive clinical outcomes.
-In contrast, European regulators have demanded stronger evidence of real-world functional improvement before granting approval.
+The US Food and Drug Administration has taken a more permissive approach, approving treatments under accelerated pathways based on biomarker changes rather than definitive clinical outcomes, while European regulators have demanded stronger evidence of real-world functional improvement before granting approval, as reported in The Lancet report.

 These regulatory differences have created a patchwork of access across different healthcare systems, with patients in some countries gaining access to treatments that remain unavailable elsewhere.
 The disparity raises questions about harmonizing global regulatory standards for neurodegenerative diseases, as discussed in recent health policy analyses.